DevMountain/Timeline/README.md

     * note: This function will tell the assigned delegate (the parent view controller, in this example) what image the user selected.
 2. Add a weak optional delegate property.
 3. Call the delegate function in the `didFinishPickingMediaWithInfo` function, passing the selected media to the delegate.
-4. Adopt the `PhotoSelectViewControllerDelegate` protocol in the Account Setup class file, implement the `photoSelectViewControllerSelectedImage` function to capture a reference to the selected image.
-    * note: In the Account Setup scene, you will use that captured reference to update the user.
-5. Adopt the `PhotoSelectViewControllerDelegate` protocol in the Add Post class file, implement the `photoSelectViewControllerSelectedImage` function to capture a reference to the selected image.
+4. Adopt the `PhotoSelectViewControllerDelegate` protocol in the Add Post class file, implement the `photoSelectViewControllerSelectedImage` function to capture a reference to the selected image.
     * note: In the Add Post scene, you will use that captured reference to create a new post.

 Note the use of the delegate pattern.
 You have encapsulated the Photo Selection workflow in one class, but by implementing the delegate pattern,  each parent view controller can implement it's own response to when a photo was selected.